ShiroNek0/CRW/README.md

 This will clone the latest version of the MEAN.JS repository to a **meanjs** folder.

 ### Downloading The Repository Zip File
 Another way to use the MEAN.JS boilerplate is to download a zip copy from the [master branch on GitHub](https://github.com/meanjs/mean/archive/master.zip).
-You can also do this using the `wget` command:
+You can also do this using `wget` command:

 ```bash
 $ wget https://github.com/meanjs/mean/archive/master.zip -O meanjs.zip; unzip meanjs.zip; rm meanjs.zip